vinceanalytics/vince/docs/10-metrics.md

 The amount of time visitors spend on your site.
 It only shows people who visit more than one page.
 For those who visit one page only we default to 0 seconds.
 Average visit duration is the sum of all session lengths divided by the number of sessions, which includes the 0 second visits (bounces).

-## Total Visits (or Sessions)
+## Total Visits

-A session (also known as a visit) is a set of actions that a user takes on your site.
+A session (also known as a `visit`) is a set of actions that a user takes on your site.
 A visit is started when a visitor first lands on your page and ends when no action is taken on your site for 30 minutes.